 Changes in Their Prey

 From 1995 to 2000, in early winter, elk calves comprised 50% of wolf prey, and bull elk comprised 25%.
 That ratio reversed from 2001 to 2007, indicating changes in prey vulnerability and availability.
 Although elk is still the primary prey, bison has become an increasingly important food source for wolves.
 While there is some predation on bison of all age classes, the majority of the consumption comes from scavenging winter-killed prey or bison dying from injuries sustained during breeding season.
 The discovery of these changes emphasizes the importance of long-term monitoring to understand predator-prey dynamics.
 Changes in wolf predation patterns and impacts on prey species like elk are inextricably linked to other factors, such as other predators, management of ungulates outside the park, and weather (e.g. drought, winter severity).
 Weather patterns influence forage quality and availability, ultimately impacting elk nutritional condition.
 Consequently, changes in prey selection and kill rates through time result from complex interactions among these factors.
-Current National Park Service (NPS) research focusses on the relative factors driving wolf predation over the past 25 years.
+Current National Park Service (NPS) research focuses on the relative factors driving wolf predation over the past 25 years.